Had an issue with Foxtel? Get a real response.

 2. Billing Errors & Account Disputes

 Customers often report overcharging or continued billing after cancellation.
 Foxtel aims to correct billing issues by the next billing cycle.
 Keep all receipts and request written confirmation for cancellations or credits.
-If billing errors persist, ask for the Customer Resolutions Team or a manager review.
+If billing errors continue, ask for the Customer Resolutions Team or a manager to review.

 3. Content or Value Complaints

 Many users express frustration about repeated shows or price increases without added value.
-If you feel the same, call to discuss options — Foxtel often provides loyalty discounts or restructured packages to retain customers.
+If you feel the same, call to discuss your options.
+Foxtel often provides loyalty discounts or restructured packages to retain customers.

 4. Customer Service Concerns